Jtac-za/alx-low_level_programming/0x00-hello_world/README.md

-Task 2 - Script that generates the assembly code of a C code Task 3 - Script that compiles a C file and creates an executable named cisfun Task 4 - C program that prints exact string using puts
+Task 2 - Script that generates the assembly code of a C code Task 3 - Script that compiles a C file and creates an executable named cisfun Task 4 - C program that prints exact string using puts Task 5 - C program that prints exact string using printf